Male Breast Cancer Screening: Why It Matters for Men Too

 Testing for BRCA or other mutations can identify increased risk, empowering you to take proactive measures like enhanced surveillance or preventive treatments.
 According to the American Cancer Society, understanding your genetic risk can also help detect connections to other conditions, such as ovarian cancer, and identify the right test for breast cancer to suit your needs.

-Support and resources for men
+Support and Resources for Men

 Breast cancer in men is rare but significant.
 Understanding risk factors, screening options like breast imaging, and support resources empowers men to make informed decisions, even asymptomatic men.